babasaraki/iandow.github.io/_posts/2016-9-30-Kafka-Quickstart.md

 tags: [azure, mapr, kafka]
 ---

-This post describes how to quickly install Apache Kafka and run some simple producer and consumer experiments.
+This post describes how to quickly install Apache Kafka on a one node cluster and run some simple producer and consumer experiments.

 [Apache Kafka](http://kafka.apache.org) is a distributed streaming platform.
 It lets you publish and subscribe to streams of data like a messaging system.
 You can also use it to store streams of data in a distributed cluster and process those streams in real-time.